nislab/gensync-benchmarking/README.md

 --------------------------------------------------------------------------------
 <BASE64_ENCODED_DATA_POINTS|REFERENCE_TO_OTHER_DATA_FILE>
 ```
 Each Sync Protocol has an integer to identify it.
-The list of integers is as follows:
+The list of integers can be found in GenSync.h:
 1. CPISync
 2. CPISync_OneLessRound
 3. CPISync_HalfRound